History of YouTube: Continued growth and functionality (2007–2013)

 It is estimated that in 2007, YouTube consumed as much bandwidth as the entire Internet in 2000.

 YouTube's early website layout featured a pane of currently watched videos, as well as video listings with detailed information such as full (2006) and later expandable (2007) descriptions, as well as profile pictures (2006), ratings, comment counts, and tags.
-Channels' pages were equipped with standalone view counters, bulletin boards, and were awarded badges for various rank-based achievements, such as "#15 - Most Subscribed (This Month)", "#89 - Most Subscribed (All Time)", and "#15 - Most Viewed (This Week)".
+Channels' pages were equipped with standalone view counters, bulletin boards, and were awarded badges for various rank-based achievements, such as "#15 – Most Subscribed (This Month)", "#89 – Most Subscribed (All Time)", and "#15 – Most Viewed (This Week)".
 Channels themselves had a view count indicator.

 In March 2007, YouTube launched the YouTube Awards, an annual competition in which users voted on the best user-generated videos of the year.
 The awards were presented twice, in 2007 and 2008.
 Video contests with prizes existed as early as December 2005, possibly earlier.

 At "youtube.com/browse", there were various web feeds, including a list of the videos most recently uploaded to the site, suggesting an upload rate of approximately two videos per minute as of April 2007.
 Other feeds included the most viewed, highest rated, most discussed, most "favourited", most backlinked, staff picks, videos with most video responses, and "Watch on mobile".
 Some feeds could be filtered by categories including but not limited to "Autos & Vehicles", "Music", "News & Politics", "People & Blogs", "Travel & Places", and feeds except "Most recent" (where inapplicable) could be filtered by time range ("Today", "This week", "This month", "All time").
 An uncaptioned Verizon Wireless logo resided on the "Watch on mobile" feed, suggesting a partnership.

 In June 2007, YouTube launched a mobile web front end, where videos are served through RTSP.
+This came concurrently with its launch on iPhone OS 1 as one of the pre installed apps.

 In July 2007, YouTube partnered with Verizon Wireless to enable mobile phone users to submit videos through Multimedia Messaging Service (MMS).

 On July 23, 2007, and November 28, 2007, CNN and YouTube produced televised presidential debates in which Democratic and Republican US presidential hopefuls fielded questions submitted through YouTube.

 In December 2007, YouTube launched the Partner Program, which allows channels that meet certain metrics (currently 1000 subscribers and 4000 public watch hours in the past year) to run ads on their videos and earn money doing so.

-As of 2007, the youtu.be domain served as image hosting service, but was subsequently repurposed for shortening watch page URLs.
+As of 2007, the youtu.be domain served as an image hosting service for the site, but was subsequently repurposed for shortening watch page URLs.

 Around 2008, "Warp Player" was tested out.
 It was an experimental interactive interface for browsing videos, where links to videos appeared as thumbnails, visualized in a floating and navigable net.

 Starting in 2008, the site featured a series of AprilFools each year until 2016.
 At the first, on April 1, 2008, all video links on the front page were redirected to Rick Astley's music video "Never Gonna Give You Up", a prank known as "rickrolling".
 The other gags are covered in YouTube § April_Fools_Gags.